japila-books/spark-sql-internals/docs/declarative-pipelines/Flow.md

 `Flow` is an [extension](#contract) of the [GraphElement](GraphElement.md) abstraction for [flows](#implementations) in dataflow graphs.

+Flows can be **batch** or **streaming**.

+Flows can be defined explicitly or implicitly (while defining other pipeline elements) in [SQL](index.md#sql) and [Python](index.md#python).

-Flows must be successfully analyzed, thus resolved, in order to determine whether they are streaming or not.
+Flows must be successfully analyzed (resolved) in order to determine whether they are streaming or not.

+!!! note "Flows and DataFrames"
+    Think of flows as Spark DataFrames (that declaratively describe computations over batch or streaming data sources in Apache Spark).

 ## Contract (Subset)